sympy/sympy/doc/src/tutorial/assumptions.rst

 (``False`` and ``None``) then this can be a useful way of writing conditionals.
 When we really do need to distinguish all cases then we need to use things like ``x.is_positive is False``.
-What we need to be careful of though is using Python's binary logic operators like ``not`` or ``and`` etc.
+What we need to be careful of though is using Python's binary logic operators like ``not`` or ``and`` with fuzzy bools as they will not handle the indeterminate case correctly.

-In fact SymPy has internal functions that are designed to correctly handle
+In fact SymPy has internal functions that are designed to handle fuzzy-bools
-fuzzy-bools:
+correctly:

     >>> from sympy.core.logic import fuzzy_not, fuzzy_and
     >>> print(fuzzy_not(True))